vishnya/so_text/README.md

 ### Title and body

- Strictly speaking, we should encode/do tf-idf for "title" and "body " separately.
+ Strictly speaking, we should encode/do tf-idf for "title" and "body" separately.
  The reason is that there is some signal to be gained from keeping subject lines and body separate; the vocabulary world of the subject lines and body are potentially different and the document might be rejected based on the failure